silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/02_query_plugins.md

 }
 ```

-[notice]
+> [!WARNING]
-If you're not familiar with the jargon of `edges` and `node`, don't worry too much about it
+> If you're not familiar with the jargon of `edges` and `node`, don't worry too much about it
-for now.
+> for now.
 It's just a pretty well-established convention for pagination in GraphQL, mostly owing
-to its frequent use with [cursor-based pagination](https://graphql.org/learn/pagination/), which
+> to its frequent use with [cursor-based pagination](https://graphql.org/learn/pagination/), which
-isn't something we do in Silverstripe CMS.
+> isn't something we do in Silverstripe CMS.
 You can ignore `edges.node` and just use `nodes` if
-you want to.
+> you want to.
-[/notice]

 #### Limiting pagination